MixinNetwork/mixin/doc/mixin-kernel-snapshots.md

 }
 ```

-- hash: HEX representation of a 32 bytes hash, which is the unique snapshot identifier.
+- **hash**: HEX representation of a 32 bytes hash, which is the unique snapshot identifier.

-- node: HEX representation of a 32 bytes hash, which is the node id which leads this snapshot.
+- **node**: HEX representation of a 32 bytes hash, which is the node id which leads this snapshot.

-- references: the previous round hashes of the leading node and another node conforms to the consensus.
+- **references**: the previous round hashes of the leading node and another node conforms to the consensus.

-- round: a uint64 round number of this snapshot, round is similar to the block of Bitcoin.
+- **round**: a uint64 round number of this snapshot, round is similar to the block of Bitcoin.

-- timestamp: a uint64 nanosecond since Unix epoch, which is provided by the leading node and agreed upon consensus.
+- **timestamp**: a uint64 nanosecond since Unix epoch, which is provided by the leading node and agreed upon consensus.

-- topology: a uint64 number as the snapshot order in all snapshots, this value is the only node provided value, not included in the hash and not agreed by consensus.
+- **topology**: a uint64 number as the snapshot order in all snapshots, this value is the only node provided value, **NOT** included in the hash and not agreed by consensus.

-- transaction: HEX representation of a 32 bytes hash, which is the transaction hash included by this snapshot.
+- **transaction**: HEX representation of a 32 bytes hash, which is the transaction hash included by this snapshot.

-- version: a uint8 number to hint the current snapshot format.
+- **version**: a uint8 number to hint the current snapshot format.